 Grand National History

 The Grand National at Aintree has been a British sporting institution since 1839.
-A horse called Lottery won the inaugural race and Captain Becher fell at a now world-famous brook.
-In those days, horses jumped a stone wall, crossed ploughed land and finished over two hurdles.
-Read about the legends and key moments that have gone down in Grand National History.
+Read about the legends and key moments that have gone down in Grand National history, and improve your knowledge of the Grand National by discovering the race’s storied history.

 The course was founded by William Lynn, a syndicate head and proprietor of the Waterloo Hotel.
 He leased land in Aintree from William Molyneux, 2nd Earl of Sefton.
 Lynn set out a course and built a grandstand.
 Lord Sefton laid the foundation stone on 7 February 1829.
 The race was then known as the Grand Liverpool Steeplechase.

-18+ New UK+IRE Customers only.
+18+ New UK+IRE Customers.
 Certain deposit methods & bet types excl.
-Min first £5 bet within 14 days of account reg at min odds 1/2 to get 1x £20 free bets.
-Free bets available to use on selected sportsbook markets only.
+Min first £5 bet within 14 days of account reg at min odds 1/2 to get 1x £20 free bet.
+Free bet available to use on selected sportsbook markets only.
 Free bets valid for 7 days, stake not returned.
-Restrictions + T&Cs apply.
-Full T&Cs
+Restrictions + T&Cs apply Full T&Cs

 Grand National History